Fiona Stanley Hospital

 private St John of God Murdoch Hospital, with the distance between the entrances to the emergency departments of these two hospitals being approximately 390 m.

+A branch of the Fiona Stanley is the local hospital service on Rottnest Island, known as the Rottnest Island Nursing Post.

 Design

 The hospital campus includes the main Fiona Stanley Hospital tower with 18 theatres and over 22 wards on nine levels, an education building complete with replica wards and a large tiered lecture theatre, a separate mental health building, the four-storey State Rehabilitation Service building, a pathology building, an administration building and two multi-storey public carparks.
 The total floor area is 150000 m2.
 Most of the 640 patient bedrooms in the hospital are single-bed en-suite facilities, with less than 10% accommodating two patients.

 After completion of the first stage, the initial design of the hospital was to have a capacity of 643 beds.
 The final design saw the bed capacity increase to 783.
 The hospital is named after epidemiologist and public health campaigner Fiona Stanley.

 The site of the hospital is adjacent to Murdoch railway station, Murdoch University, Wandoo Rehabilitation Prison and the private St John of God Murdoch Hospital.
 It is located 15 km south of the Perth central business district via the Kwinana Freeway.